Blog Details

 X-rays/CT Scan:The cost of imaging can vary depending on the technology used, such as 3D imaging versus traditional X-rays.
 Some clinics may offer packages that include imaging as part of the treatment cost.

-Temporary Denture or Prosthesis:If required, the cost for temporary dentures or prostheses depends on the materials and design.
-High-quality temporary solutions or customized prosthetics may lead to higher prices.
+Temporary Denture or Prosthesis:If required, the cost for crown bridge or dentures depends on the materials and design.
+High-quality temporary solutions or artificial teeth may lead to higher prices.

 Total for Full-Mouth (Both Arches):

-All-on-4 dental implants:The total cost for full-mouth restoration can vary based on the number of implants, the materials used, and additional procedures like bone grafting or sinus lifts.
+All-on-4 dental implants:The total cost for full-mouth restoration can vary based on the number of implants, the materials used, and additional surgical procedures like usage of bone substitutes or sinus lifts.

-All-on-6 dental implants:Similar to All-on-4, the total cost can vary depending on the specifics of the patient’s dental and medical condition, the expertise of the surgeon, and any additional treatments required.
+All-on-6 dental implants:Similar to All-on-4, the total cost can vary depending on the specifics of the patient’s dental and medical condition, the expertise of the surgeon, and any additional treatments required to support the implant.

 Dental Implants Before and After

-The above case is an excellent example of both implants supported bridge and full arch implants.
-The lower front teeth which are missing have been replaced with an implant supported bridge whereas all the missing teeth in the upper arch have been restored using full arch implants.
-An entire dental makeover is visible before and after the dental implants have been placed.
-The person looks younger and has improved chewing ability, speech and smile.
+The above case is an excellent example of both implant supported bridge and full arch implants.
+The lower front teeth which are missing have been replaced with a bridge that supports the implant whereas all the missing teeth in the upper arch have been restored using full arch implants.
+An entire dental makeover is visible before and after the dental implant surgery has been completed.
+The person looks younger and has improved chewing ability, speech, and smile.

-Hopefully all your concerns about the dental implant procedure steps have been resolved by reading the above blog and you are ready to replace your missing teeth with a dental implant with confidence.
+Hopefully all your concerns about the dental implant surgery steps have been resolved by reading the above blog and you are ready to replace your missing teeth with an artificial tooth with confidence.
 For any further assistance or guidance, it is best to ask your dentist.
-Now take the steps towards filling those gaps left by missing teeth with dental implants and ensure a better future for your dental health.
+Now take the steps towards filling those gaps left by missing teeth with artificial teeth and ensure a better future for your dental health.